sidathasiri/personal-page/sidathasiri/content/post/Harnessing-Feature-Flags-on-AWS-AppConfig-for-Seamless-Software-Evolution.md

 - **Rollback:** When there is a need to change the flag status, AppConfig provides a built-in capability to rollback configuration to previous versions.
 - **Manage Environments:** AppConfig has a concept called environment, which can be used to control feature flag values per each product environment.
 This helps to test the feature flag capabilities in non-prod environments first and then use them in production as needed.

-## Data Retrieval in AppConfig Feature Flags
+## Retrieving State in AppConfig Feature Flags

 The real magic behind the feature flags is we don’t need to redeploy applications to get the latest configuration changes.
 When we update the configuration settings, all the applications will get the latest changes automatically.
 Applications can get this capability by establishing a configuration session with the AppConfig server and polling for configuration changes.
 The sequence diagram below summarizes the overall communication flow.